Exploring Gender-Based Violence and Reproductive Health Access in Crisis

 The COVID-19 pandemic exposed deep gaps in maternal health outcomes, disproportionately affecting marginalized communities.
 Systemic inequities, such as racism and inadequate healthcare access, contributed to higher rates of maternal mortality and morbidity.
 Lockdown restrictions, economic hardships, and travel bans disrupted the distribution of reproductive health products and contraceptive services (Church et al., 2020).
 In India, these interruptions severely impacted institutional deliveries, with media reports from states like Uttar Pradesh and Bihar showing a reduction in institutional deliveries, forcing many women to opt for home births (Motihar, 2020).

 Mathematical models from the Global Financing Facility (GFF) indicated that disruptions caused by the COVID-19 pandemic could lead to a 40% increase in child mortality and a 52% rise in maternal mortality (Motihar, 2020).
-A scoping review by Kotlar et al. (2021) highlights increased risks for pregnant individuals, such as mental health challenges and socioeconomic disparities.
-The fear of contracting the virus discouraged women from seeking maternal care, leading to decreased institutional deliveries, which are crucial for reducing maternal mortality.
+The scoping review by Kotlar et al. (2021) examines the pandemic’s direct and indirect effects on maternal and perinatal health, analyzing 95 studies.
+It highlights increased risks for pregnant individuals, such as mental health challenges and socioeconomic disparities.
+The fear of contracting the virus has discouraged women from seeking maternal care, leading to decreased institutional deliveries, which are crucial for reducing maternal mortality.
 The authors emphasized the need for stronger healthcare infrastructure and targeted resources to address these disparities.
 Addressing these issues is vital for advancing reproductive justice and ensuring equitable access to maternal health services during public health crises.

 Intersection of Gender Violence and Abortion Rights: A Fight for Reproductive Autonomy

-The connection between gender violence and abortion access reveals significant challenges in safeguarding women’s reproductive rights.
-Gender violence, including intimate partner violence and sexual assault, often leads to unintended pregnancies, compelling survivors to seek abortions.
+The connection between gender-based violence (GBV) and abortion access reveals significant challenges in safeguarding women’s reproductive rights.
+GBV, including intimate partner violence and sexual assault, often leads to unintended pregnancies, compelling survivors to seek abortions.
 However, restrictive laws, stigma, and insufficient healthcare services frequently hinder access to safe and legal abortion services, pushing women toward unsafe alternatives that jeopardize their health and well-being.

 The right to abortion is intertwined with several fundamental human rights, including the right not to be subjected to cruel, inhuman, or degrading treatment (UN General Assembly, 1984).
-Additionally, access to abortion is vital to the broader framework of sexual and reproductive health, education, and information (UNFPA, 1994).
-The CEDAW Committee recognizes the criminalization of abortions and forced continuation of pregnancies as forms of gender violence and discrimination, highlighting how these violations infringe upon women’s rights under CEDAW.
+Additionally, access to abortion is vital to the broader framework of sexual and reproductive health, education, and information (UN Population Fund, 1994; UN Women, 1995).
+The CEDAW Committee recognizes the criminalization of abortions and forced continuation of pregnancies as forms of gender-based violence and discrimination, highlighting how these violations infringe upon women’s rights under CEDAW.
 Such restrictions force women into unsafe abortions and restrict their autonomy over their physical and mental health, further contributing to the underreporting of sexual violence.

-In 2017, the Supreme Court of India affirmed that “[t]he intersection between one’s mental integrity and privacy entitles the individual to freedom of self-determination,” particularly regarding gender identity, reproduction, and procreation.
-Similarly, the Bombay High Court emphasized that forcing a woman to continue an unwanted pregnancy “represents a violation of the woman’s bodily integrity and aggravates her mental trauma” (Reproductive Rights Alliance Advocacy of India, 2020).
+The Supreme Court of India in Justice K.S.
+Puttaswamy (Retd.) and Anr v Union of India and Ors (2017) affirmed that “[t]he intersection between one’s mental integrity and privacy entitles the individual to freedom of self-determination,” particularly regarding gender identity, reproduction, and procreation.
+Similarly, the Bombay High Court emphasized that forcing a woman to continue an unwanted pregnancy “represents a violation of the woman’s bodily integrity and aggravates her mental trauma” (High Court on Its Own Motion v.
+State of Maharashtra, 2017 as cited in Chandra et al., 2019, p.
+188).
 Restrictions on abortion access, exacerbated during the COVID-19 pandemic, heightened these inequities, with many governments exploiting public health measures to further limit services, forcing women to seek unsafe alternatives and undermining their reproductive autonomy.

 Learning Activity: